-JAR files are like EXE files except that they need a Java framework to run.
-Imagine them as EXE files on Windows which you can double click to launch the program.
+JAR files are like EXE files, except that they need a Java framework to run.
+Imagine them as EXE files on Windows, which you can double-click to launch the program.
 When you run an EXE file, it uses Windows OS support.
-Similarly, when you run JAR files, you need the help of Java Framework to open.
+Similarly, when you run JAVA or JAR files, you need the help of Java Framework to open them.
 When we say open JAR file, we are not opening the file like an archive file, but we are executing it.
-In this post, I will share how to open or run a JAR file on Windows 10.
+In this post, I will share how to open or run a JAR file on Windows 11/10.

-Since Java files can’t run on Windows on its own, you need to install the Java Framework or what is popularly called as Java.
+Since Java or JAR files can’t run on Windows on their own, you need to install the Java Framework or what is popularly called Java.
 That said, Java files can be dependent on a particular version of Java.
-You will need to take care of that as well.
+So the steps you need to take to open JAR files on Windows 11/10 are:

 - Download and install Java.

 - Set Java file association

 - Establish a file association with Java runtime.